maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 Signal – the messaging app – is a great example, and Naomi Wu makes the point for one aspect of quality (security) very clearly.
 You are only as secure as the weakest link in the system, and you can’t have a secure application if it runs on a platform that isn’t secure.

 We evaluate applications as systems for multiple stakeholders.
+Pointing out the problem is someone else's in our supply chain does not comfort the users who see your company's logo in the corner of the application they are trying to work with.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide39.png)